-In terms of cross-departmental collaboration, on August 26, 2021, OSHPD/HCAI conducted a HCBS Spending Plan Cross-Department kick-off meeting with CDA, CDPH, and DHCS to coordinate among state agencies regarding the HCBS project goal related to increasing clinical workforce, to start identifying data needs and other stakeholders, and identify next steps across departments.
-Moreover, OSHPD/HCAI will continue to engage other departments when doing the stakeholder engagement and data needs analysis.
+- August 26, 2021 HCAI conducted a HCBS Spending Plan Cross-Department Kick-Off Meeting with CDA, CDPH, and DHCS, to coordinate among state agencies regarding the HCBS project goal related to increasing clinical workforce, to start identifying data needs and other stakeholders, and identifying next steps across departments. - HCAI will continue to engage other departments when doing the stakeholder engagement and data needs analysis. - November 12, 2021 HCAI informed all potential stakeholders about the HCBS initiative and encouraged them to participate in upcoming interviewing sessions, as well as design and development sessions.